hanabi/hanabi.github.io/Reference.md

 ### The Free Choice Bluff

-* This convention applies to any variant with a *Rainbow* suit or a dual-color suit.
+* This convention applies to any variant with a rainbow (touched by all colors) suit or a dual-color suit.
 * It is possible to use the *Free Choice* convention to communicate to a teammate that you want a *Finesse* instead of a *Prompt* in order to get them to play an unrelated playable card from their *Finesse Position*.
 * Like a normal *Bluff*, after a *Free Choice Bluff*, the player who blind-played does not necessarily have the "matching" card in their hand.

 ### The Suboptimal Color Bluff

-* This convention applies to any variant with a *Rainbow* suit or a dual-color suit.
+* This convention applies to any variant with a rainbow (touched by all colors) suit or a dual-color suit.
 * Often, when giving a color clue to a Rainbow or dual-color card, you want to pick a color that will "fill-in" ancillary cards in the hand as to give the maximum amount of information.
 * If a suboptimal color is chosen that does not fill in ancillary cards, it follows from *High Value Principle* that there must be a reason, so you should blind-play your *Finesse Position* card.
 * This move is contextual in that you don't want to make it appear as if the clued card is currently unplayable.
 Thus, it is best performed as a *Reverse Bluff* or a *Long-Distance Bluff*.

 ### Dark Rainbow Saves

-* This convention applies to the *Dark Rainbow* variant (where each rainbow card is critical).
+* This convention applies to any variant with a dark rainbow (touched by all colors and one of each) suit.
 * Players should save dark rainbow 3 and dark rainbow 4 with a number clue.
 * There are two exceptions to this:
   * if the color clue also touched another critical card (that is not dark rainbow)